Understanding Adversarial Imitation Learning in Small Sample Regime: A Stage-coupled Analysis: Abstract

 \section{Abstract}

-Imitation learning learns a policy from expert trajectories.
-While the expert data is believed to be crucial for imitation quality, it was found that a kind of imitation learning approach, adversarial imitation learning (AIL), can have exceptional performance.
-With as little as only one expert trajectory, AIL can match the expert performance even in a long horizon, on tasks such as locomotion control.
-There are two mysterious points in this phenomenon.
-First, why can AIL perform well with only a few expert trajectories?
-Second, why does AIL maintain good performance despite the length of the planning horizon?
-In this paper, we theoretically explore these two questions.
-For a total-variation-distance-based AIL (called TV-AIL), our analysis shows a horizon-free imitation gap $\gO(\{\min\{1, \sqrt{|\gS|/N} \})$ on a class of instances abstracted from locomotion control tasks.
-Here $|\gS|$ is the state space size for a tabular Markov decision process, and $N$ is the number of expert trajectories.
+Imitation learning (IL) learns a policy from expert trajectories, serving as a fundamental paradigm in both large language model training and embodied AI.
+This process is challenging due to the nature of sequential decision-making where errors can accumulate and distributions may shift over horizons.
+However, it has been found that a kind of IL approach, adversarial imitation learning (AIL), can have exceptional empirical performance.
+With just one expert trajectory, AIL often matches the expert performance even in a long horizon, on tasks such as robotic locomotion control.
+There are two fundamental yet unsolved questions: why does AIL perform well with so \emph{few} trajectories, and why does it maintain good performance over \emph{long} horizons?
+Previous theoretical results fail to answer these questions as they are meaningful only in large sample regime (i.e., lots of expert trajectories) {and have dependence on the decision horizon.} In this paper, we analyze a total-variation-distance-based AIL (called TV-AIL), showing a horizon-free imitation gap $\gO(\min\{1, \sqrt{|\gS|/N} \})$ on a class of instances abstracted from robotic locomotion control tasks.
+Here $|\gS|$ is the state space size for a Markov Decision Process (MDP), and $N$ is the number of expert trajectories.
 We emphasize two important features of our bound.
 First, this bound is meaningful in both small and large sample regimes.
-Second, this bound suggests that the imitation gap of TV-AIL is at most 1 regardless of the planning horizon.
-Therefore, this bound can explain the empirical observation.
-Technically, we leverage the structure of multi-stage policy optimization in TV-AIL and present a new stage-coupled analysis via dynamic programming\footnote{The first version of this paper is available at \url{https://arxiv.org/abs/2106.10424v3}.
-This paper presents the horizon-free guarantee part in the early version with clean-up.}.
+Second, this bound suggests that the imitation gap of TV-AIL does not increase with the decision horizon.
+Together, our bound can therefore explain the empirical observations and provide insights into how AIL addresses the distribution shift issue.
+Our analysis leverages the multi-stage policy optimization structure in TV-AIL and presents a new stage-coupled analysis.
+This tool also helps analyze the worst-case imitation gap of TV-AIL, disclosing its limitations in general MDPs.